Alexeido/deezer2EchoMini/README.md

   - Preserves and properly formats all original metadata
   - Adds genre tags when available
   - Intelligent release date handling (randomizes day/month when artists only specify the year as 01-01-YYYY)
+- **Synchronized Lyrics Support**: If you want can automatically downloads and saves LRC files with synchronized lyrics when available from Deezer
 - **Echo Mini Compatibility**: Transfer your downloaded playlists and albums directly to your FiiO SnowSky Echo Mini for perfect metadata display and playback experience, this is only for flacs files.

 Simply download your favorite music and transfer the folders to your Echo Mini - all metadata will be recognized perfectly without any compatibility issues!
 ---

 # Deezer Downloader 🎶 🎧 💃 🦄